httpwg/http2-spec/draft.md

 "HTTPS" URI scheme -- unintentionally gives the server disproportionate power in determining whether encryption (through use of TLS {{RFC6246}}) is used.

-This document uses the new "alternate services" layer described in
+This document proposes using the new "alternate services" layer described in
 {{I-D.nottingham-httpbis-alt-svc}} to decouple the URI scheme from the use and configuration of underlying encryption, allowing a "http://" URI to be upgraded to use TLS opportunistically.